Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 - Logs some anonymous data

 Known as one of the best VPNs of 2021, CyberGhost pulls in second place with its free Chrome VPN extension.
 Although you can enjoy more features with its paid version, CyberGhost’s dedicated browser extension works without installing a desktop client, so it’s very simple to set up and use.
-CyberGhost also has unlimited free data and a good selection of free servers to choose from – 8 servers in 4 countries – that makes it a solid choice among free VPNs.
+CyberGhost also has unlimited free data and a good selection of free servers to choose from – 8 servers in 4 countries – which makes it a solid choice among free VPNs.

 For even more control, users can upgrade to CyberGhost’s paid subscription and enjoy a larger network with 6,200+ servers across 90 countries.
 Users also get strong streaming functionality that unblocks content from popular libraries like Netflix and BBC iPlayer with ease.
 While it’s not quite as robust as NordVPN, CyberGhost is still a powerful and well-rounded VPN for Chrome.